 The surfactant metabolism dysfunction is a condition where the pulmonary surfactant is insufficient for adequate respiration.

 Most disease-causing mutations in SFTPB result in a complete lack of mature SP-B protein 265120.
 Lung disease is inherited autosomal recessive, requiring mutations in both alleles.

 The surfactant produced by babies with SP-B deficiency is abnormal in its composition and does not function normally when the surface tension decreases.

 Family cases of SP-C 610913 dysfunction are inherited in an autosomal dominant pattern, although the onset and severity of lung disease are highly variable, even within the same family.

 Mutations in ABCA3 appear to be the most common cause of genetic surfactant dysfunction in humans.
 Mutations result in a loss or reduced function of the ABCA3 protein and are inherited in an autosomal recessive fashion 610921.

 Proteinosis alveolar pulmonar

-Pulmonary alveolar proteinosis (PAP) is a group of rare lung disorders characterized by the abnormal accumulation of surfactant-derived lipoprotein compounds within the alveoli of the lung.
+Pulmonary alveolar proteinosis (PAP) is a group of rare lung disorders characterized by the abnormal accumulation of surfactant-derived lipoprotein compounds within the lung’s alveoli.

-The accumulated substances interfere with the normal exchange of gases and the expansion of the lungs, which ultimately causes difficulty in breathing and a predisposition to develop lung infections.
+The accumulated substances interfere with the regular exchange of gases and the expansion of the lungs, which ultimately causes difficulty in breathing and a predisposition to developing lung infections.